Anglo-French Survey (1784–1790): Waiting for Ramsden

 Once the baseline had been measured Roy was keen to press on with the triangulation as soon as possible but he was thwarted by Ramsden's failure to produce the new theodolite.
-This led to a certain amount of acrimony and Roy went so far as to accuse Ramsden of being remiss and dilatory—in public and in his next report in the Philosophical Transactions.
+This led to a certain amount of acrimony and Roy went so far as to accuse Ramsden of being remiss and dilatory – in public and in his next report in the Philosophical Transactions.

 The 1787 report is witness to how Roy occupied himself whilst waiting for the theodolite.
 The first section deals with the proposed route of the survey.
-Greater accuracy is achieved if the triangles are kept regular in shape, and the figure shows that most are close to equilateral, with departures only where the triangles step down in size toward the bases and where they have to stretch over the Channel.
+Greater accuracy is achieved if the triangles are kept regular in shape, and the figure shows that most are close to equilateral, with departures only where the triangles step down in size toward the bases and where they have to stretch over the English Channel.
 Typical sides are about 20 miles but the lines which cross the Channel are up to 45 miles in length.

 The second part of the report is a thorough examination of the results of Cassini's survey of France between Paris and Dunkirk.
-The third part includes a comparison of seven models for the Figure of the Earth, deduced from both meridian arcs and pendulum experiments, and he goes on to propose further meridian arcs in India and Russia, as well as an arc of longitude at the equator.
+The third part includes a comparison of seven models for the Figure of the Earth, deduced from both meridian arcs and pendulum experiments, and Roy goes on to propose further meridian arcs in India and Russia, as well as an arc of longitude at the equator.
 Finally, he makes a plea for the continuation of the survey to the rest of Great Britain.

+Borda's circle

+In addition to the construction delay, the Ramsden theodolite was relatively large and clumsy.
+Once the French team join in earnest, Cesar-François Cassini de Thury brought in Pierre Méchain and he brought in the repeating circle, an instrument for geodetic surveying, developed from the reflecting circle by Étienne Lenoir in 1784.
+Invented by Jean-Charles de Borda it was as capable of accurate measurement as Ramsden theodolite but much smaller.
+The repeating circle aimed at avoiding observational errors.
+The principle was to multiply the observations of the same angle, enough to no longer find any significant difference between several consecutive measurements made on different parts of the circle.

+It would later be used to measure the meridian arc from Dunkirk to Barcelona by Jean Baptiste Delambre and Pierre Méchain.